As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 West Virginia has a couple of minerals worth looking into.
 However, it is pretty poor in comparison to other states.

-Some of the most worth noting minerals that you can find in West Virginia are diamonds, gold, fluorite, or epidotes.
+Some of the most worth noting minerals that you can find in West Virginia are diamonds, gold, fluorite, and epidotes.
 Though there was only one instance of diamonds discovered in the state, there may be more!
 The table below is where you can find some of the most popular minerals in West Virginia!

 |Gold||Tucker County, Big Bend Campground, Jefferson County|